zeerakmo/Level4IndividualProject/timelog.md

 ## 3 Mar 2021

 * *5 hour*
-  * Added referecnces into the report and figures from other sources
+  * Added references into the report and figures from other sources
   * Cleaned up background section to relate better to research question